-The University has made a strategic decision to diversify its funding base by growing its endowment to at least \$1.5 billion by 2020.
+The university has made a strategic decision to diversify its funding base by growing its endowment to at least \$1.5 billion by 2020.
 An endowment at this level would put the university on the path to being competitive with its peer universities.
-At \$800M, the university's endowment is currently smaller than UBC, University of Toronto and University of McGill, as well as benchmark U.S. institutions, for both absolute and per student values.

-With the University's desire to grow its endowment, it directed donations made as a result of the Access to the Future fund to its endowment.
-Founded in March 2005, the Access to the Future Fund successfully stimulated \$425M in philanthropic support.
-The program was suspended for two years in April 2011 with only \$25M in donations having been matched by the province.
+At \$800 million, the university's endowment is currently smaller than those of the University of British Columbia, the University of Toronto and the University of McGill, as well as those of benchmark U.S. institutions, for both absolute and per-student values.
+With the desire to grow its endowment, the university directed donations made as a result of the Access to the Future fund to its endowment.
+Founded in March 2005, the Access to the Future Fund successfully stimulated \$425 million in philanthropic support.
+The program was suspended for two years in April 2011, with only \$25 million in donations having been matched by the province.